-This guide will provide resources for those interested in Children's and Young Adult Literature.
-It will provide access to resources from the MSU Library as well as other important links to outside resources.
+This guide will provide access to resources from the MSU Library as well as other important links to outside resources for those interested in Children's and Young Adult Literature.

 Unlike Google and other web searches, databases work best when you enter keywords instead of full phrases or questions.

 Keywords represent the main ideas and concepts in your research topic.
 Things to remember:

 Research Question: How do high school seniors prepare to take the standardized tests?

 Main Concepts: high school seniors, prepare, standardized tests (words like how, do, and, to, etc. are not important)